Yearbook: The ideal life prep course

 Learning to communicate

-For Andrew Miller, joining the yearbook staff at Raymore-Peculiar High School in Peculiar, Mo., always seemed natural because “school spirit just lived inside” of him.
+For Andrew Miller, joining yearbook at Raymore-Peculiar High School in Peculiar, Mo., seemed natural because “school spirit just lived inside” of him.

 “At my school, 10,000 people would go to football games on Friday nights.
 School spirit was a very big deal,” said Miller.
 “Working on the yearbook was a way to tell that story and share it with others.”